Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   reslist {townname} - See a FULL list of all residents in a town.
     -   say {msg} - Broadcast a message to online town members.
     -   set
+        -   board
-        -   board {message} - Sets message seen by residents upon logging in.
+            - {message} - Sets message seen by residents upon logging in.
+            - none - Sets an empty board which will not be seen on login or in the /town status screen.
         -   mayor {resident} - Mayor command to give mayor status to another resident.
         -   homeblock - Sets the homeblock and spawn of your town.
         -   spawn - Sets the town spawn, must be done inside the homeblock.